 The Catholic Liturgical Calendar offers us many wonderful opportunities to follow our Lord Jesus Christ and His Church in the Mass readings and prayers throughout the year.
 Do you have a calendar filled with notes for appointments and other commitments?
 Does it have you feeling a little overwhelmed at times?
 The Catholic Liturgical Calendar can help!

-During Advent, which starts the liturgical year, (usually about 3-4 weeks before Christmas) we await Jesus’s birth.
 From the season of Lent (starting with Ash Wednesday) until Easter Sunday we cover important aspects of His earthly ministry, including His passion, death and resurrection.
 Sandwiched in between Christmas and Lent is the first part of Ordinary Time.
-After Lent comes the Easter season (7 weeks long), a time in which the Regina Coeli, celebrating our Lord’s resurrection, is prayed with special fervor, followed by Pentecost, the birthday of the Church.
+After Lent comes the Easter season (7 weeks long), a time in which the Regina Coeli, celebrating our Lord’s resurrection, is prayed with special fervor.
+Towards the end of this season comes Ascension Day followed 10 days later by Pentecost, the birthday of the Church.

 The second part of Ordinary Time follows and continues until the following Advent.
 There is nothing ordinary about Ordinary Time, however!
 Ordinary in this case is derived from ordinal or “numbered,” referring to the numbered weeks.
 (There are 34 weeks of Ordinary Time, altogether.)